-Born on November 27, 1955, Bill Nye grew up in Washington, D.C.
+Bill Nye is an American science educator and mechanical engineer best known for hosting the television program Bill Nye the Science Guy.
 After graduating from Cornell University, he moved to Seattle to work as a mechanical engineer for Boeing and eventually became a comedy show writer and performer.
-Nye went on to become the face of Bill Nye the Science Guy, an award-winning educational program that taught science to preteens.
 Also a successful author, he remains a popular public figure and vocal member of the science community.

 Early Life & Education